Tribal Dawn bass tab by James Mobius. song by Mick Karn (R.I.P)

 I had added a few bits in my head over the years, and left some out, nice to know again what it really is supposed to be. the 1st 9th fret on the E string is muted, the open G string is popped, the 2nd useage of the 5th fret on the A string is implied rhythmically, but may not be actually played, the last note, open E is held (LR = let ring) and slapped with the thumb, or finger, for best effect. a synth washes in an A chord over that, but the bass doesn't actually play A (despite the temptation). and that is the whole tune, there is a long break with sax, also played by Mick of course, along with everything else, I forget if he had drum programming help on that disc at the moment, have to pull out the vinyl to see, and some tribal children chanting, there's a live version you can find on Utoob with guitar, different, but Mick's part is the same, he sings a bit too on it, and it's very cool.

-Here you can hear this song via youtube video embedded below, please visit MickKarn.net and buy some of his music, he died tragically young of lung cancer, leaving behind a wife and young daughter who could use your help.
+Here you can hear this song via youtube video embedded below, please visit MickKarn.net and buy some of his music, he died tragically young of lung cancer, leaving behind a wife and young son who could use your help.
 Along with Stanley Clarke and Jaco Pastorius, I count Mick Karn as the 3rd element of the holy trinity of electric bass, his importance and originality cannot be overstated, even as people's awareness is woefully inadeqaute for an artist of his stature and significance.